 It comes down to dressing appropriately for every occasion, and canvas shoes don’t hold up well in a storm.

 Start with Socks

-Go with merino wool socks for a thick, warm feel without the massive bulk of most heavy winter socks.
+Go with merino wool socks for a thickness and warmth without the massive bulk of most heavy winter socks.
 They can replace your typical summer cotton socks and will winterize even your lightweight sneakers and loafers.
-Just don’t wear them with a suit – that still calls for a dressier sock.
+Just don’t wear them with a suit… that still calls for a dressier sock.

 Winter-Ready Shoes and Boots

 I still love the classic wheat-colored boot from the days when I used to wear baggier jeans in the late 90s.
 If I could remember to pull them out of the closet at my parents’ house, I’d wear them.

 But if I had to start from scratch with Timberland, I’d pick up this pair.